Kenyans queue to see body of Moi, country's longest-serving ruler - Journal du Cameroun

-Kenyans formed long queues on Sunday to glimpse the body of the country’s longest-serving leader, Daniel arap Moi, lying in state ahead of a state funeral.
+Kenyans formed long queues on Sunday to glimpse the body of the country’s longest-serving leader, Daniel arap Moi, which is on public display ahead of a state funeral service.

-Moi, whose 24-year rule saw Kenya become a one-party state where critical voices were crushed, died on February 4 aged 95.
+Moi, who is respected by many despite a 24-year rule infamous for corruption and the crushing of opposition voices, died on February 4 aged 95.

-His body will lie for public viewing in Nairobi for three days, until a memorial service with full civilian and military honours on Tuesday.

 The body of the late president who towered over Kenya between 1978 and 2002 was escorted by military guard through the streets of the capital to the parliament building, drawn on a gun carriage and wrapped in the national flag.

-Foreign dignitaries, soldiers and ordinary citizens paused, bowed and saluted as they passed Moi’s body dressed in dark suit atop a velvet green plinth.
+He will be on public view in Nairobi for three days, until a memorial service with full civilian and military honours on Tuesday.

-Many of those queuing Sunday had come to pay their respects to a ruler they revered, while others stood in disbelief that the man they had long feared was gone.
+Many queued for hours to pay their respects to a ruler they revered, while others stood in disbelief that the man they had long feared was gone.

-Magdalene Njoki, a vendor, travelled with her two children from Thia, about 50 kilometres (31 miles) from Nairobi, to thank the president who provided free milk in school under a Moi-era policy.
+Magdalene Njoki, a vendor, travelled with her two children from Thika, about 50 kilometres (31 miles) from Nairobi, to thank the president who provided free milk in school under a Moi-era policy.

 “He was a good leader,” she said.

-But Moi leaves a mixed legacy.
-During his tenure, corruption became endemic and tribal divisions were stoked and turned bloody, but many also remember a period of relative peace in Kenya as east Africa was roiled by conflict.
+Foreign dignitaries, soldiers and ordinary citizens alike paused, bowed and saluted as they passed the former ruler, dressed in dark suit.

-Justin Otello, who also queued to see Moi’s body, said “even the mention of his name” could evoke fear.
+Justin Okello, who also queued to see Moi’s body, said “even the mention of his name” could evoke fear.

 “I can’t believe that is Moi’s body lying there.
 That man who terrorised this country is now sleeping there, motionless,” he said.

+The clerk of the national assembly, Michael Sialai, said nearly 25,000 people saw his body on Saturday, with greater numbers expected Sunday with longer viewing hours.

-Nixon Ind eche, a retired public servant, said she was “going to see his body for closure”.
+Nixon Indeche, a retired public servant, said he was “going to see his body for closure”.

 “He detained a lot of people without trial and destroyed our economy, but all that is in the past now because he asked for forgiveness publicly,” he said.